M23CSA013/get-started-python/README.md

-# Getting Started with Python on IBM ClouiHi I'm Manaswi!!!
-M23CSA013!!!iHi I'm Manaswi!!!
-M23CSA013!!!
+# Getting Started with Python on IBM Cloud
+Hi!
+This is a commit!

 To get started, we'll take you through a sample Python Flask app, help you set up a development environment, deploy to IBM Cloud and add a Cloudant database.